zenonsenn/zendle-blog/blog_content.md

 -   History is preserved until the first word played after restart
 -   History is available for Lexicomaxxer

+## alpha-3

+-   New validation dictionary!!!
+I'm using enwiktionary dumps.
+Almost all English words should be there.
+If you still think a word should be accepted, reporting it will only be possible after I open-sourced the code; for now it is what it is.
+-   Fixed a bug where answering corretly after an invalid word still shows the invalid word in the previous word display

 # Ongoing

 -   Adding words that are valid but not registered in the dictionary or finding/creating a new dictionary